 A rare opportunity for people and nature

-Once secured, this ancient landscape turned marginal arable land, will be returned to nature, creating a dynamic nature reserve where wood pastures, species-rich meadows, woodlands and hedgerows will replace a landscape barren of life.
+Once secured, this ancient landscape turned marginal arable land, will be returned to nature, creating a dynamic nature reserve where wood pastures, species-rich meadows, woodlands and hedgerows will replace land that has been intensively farmed for decades.

 A new wild landscape for people and nature